DETAILED ACTION

 This application currently names joint inventors.
 In considering patentability of the claims the examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

-It would have been prima facie obvious for one having ordinary skill in the art before the effective filing date to combine the teachings of Haines and Jensen as recited in the instant claim(s).
-The skilled person would have been motivated to do so because both are drawn to compositions for eye care comprising astaxanthin and vitamin E, and Jensen teaches that monoesters of astaxanthin offer better oral bioavailability than nonesterified astaxanthin or corresponding diesters (para.0029).
+Furthermore it would have been prima facie obvious for one having ordinary skill in the art before the effective filing date to combine the teachings of Haines, Hachiya, and Jensen and use Haines’s method of administering Haines’s composition prepared as in claims 21-27.
+The skilled person would have been motivated to do so because all are drawn to conditions of eye health, Haines teaches compositions for eye care comprising astaxanthin and vitamin E, and Jensen teaches that monoesters of astaxanthin offer better oral bioavailability than nonesterified astaxanthin or corresponding diesters (para.0029) and suitable concentrations of astaxanthin.

 Any inquiry concerning this communication or earlier communications from the examiner should be directed to H. S. PARK whose telephone number is (571)270-5258.
 The examiner can normally be reached on weekdays.